Mandalay Pictures

-Mandalay Pictures (formerly known as Mandalay Entertainment) is an American independent film production company founded on May 27, 1995, which is part of producer and businessman Peter Guber's Mandalay Entertainment.
+Mandalay Pictures is an American independent film production company founded on September 30, 1994, which is a division of producer Peter Guber's Mandalay Entertainment.
 From 1997 until 2002, Lions Gate Entertainment owned a stake in Mandalay Pictures before selling it.
 The company's mascot is a tiger.

 History

-Mandalay Pictures was formed at the same time as the parent company Mandalay Entertainment in 1995 by Peter Guber, who was formerly head of Sony Pictures Entertainment and The Guber-Peters Company.
+Mandalay Pictures was formed at the same time as the parent company Mandalay Entertainment in 1994 by Peter Guber, who was formerly head of Sony Pictures Entertainment and The Guber-Peters Company.
 At first, it struck an exclusive film and television deal with Sony Pictures Entertainment, which was releasing its films through the Columbia and TriStar distribution labels in most countries.
-Summit Entertainment signed a deal with Mandalay to serve as its foreign sales agent, helping arrange output deals including Entertainment Film Distributors in the United Kingdom and Ireland, Village Roadshow in Australia, New Zealand and Greece, Constantin Film in Germany and Austria, SKC in South Korea, TriPictures in Spain and the Cecchi Gori Group in Italy.
+Summit Entertainment signed a deal with Mandalay to serve as its foreign sales agent, helping arrange output deals including Entertainment Film Distributors in the United Kingdom and Ireland, Village Roadshow in Australia, New Zealand and Greece, Constantin Film in Germany and Austria, SKC in South Korea, Tripictures in Spain and the Cecchi Gori Group in Italy.

+The company's initial head was Todd Black, who was president of production fresh off its partnerships with Joe Wizan and Randa Haines, who supervised motion pictures, and joined by Jason Blumenthal, his close friend, who was senior VP of production.
+Both Black and Blumenthal left Mandalay in 1998, and formed its own independent company, Black & Blu, at Sony Pictures Entertainment.

 In 1998, Mandalay Pictures moved over from Sony Pictures to Paramount Pictures.
 At the same time, Mandalay struck a partnership with Lions Gate Entertainment to acquire the assets of Mandalay Entertainment.
 The deal did not include the television division, which remained with Columbia TriStar Television.
 In September 1998, Mandalay signed a distribution deal with Canal+ and Pathé joint-venture C+P to handle distribution of Mandalay's films in the United Kingdom, France and Belgium/Luxembourg.

 In 2002, the deal was transferred from Paramount Pictures to Universal Pictures, and launched its international sales division.
 In November 2002, it was separated from Lions Gate Entertainment.

 In 2004, Ori Marmur left Mandalay Pictures, and decided to join Original Film.
 Ironically, Original Film is producing the I Know What You Did Last Summer movies for Mandalay Pictures.

-In 2007, it launched a division Mandalay Independent Pictures, and it was to focus on making independent pictures.
+In 2007, it launched a division Mandalay Independent Pictures, and it was to focus on making independent films.
 In 2010, it became Mandalay Vision and Matthew Rhodes was appointed president in 2011.